Tradie Talk Translator: Your Guide to Building & Renovation Lingo

 Rough-In

-Plumbing and electrical services are installed inside the walls before plasterboard goes on.
+Electrical and plumbing services are installed inside walls and ceilings before lining.

 Fit-Off